AaronNovakDev/Healthapp_T1A3/assignemnt.md

 I will add in error handling so that they cant enter in amount which is either too much or not enough.
 I will also add in the error of an incorrect name and then go back to add user if its been used before.

-Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:
+**Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:**
-- use of variables and the concept of variable scope
+- *use of variables and the concept of variable scope*
-- loops and conditional control structures
+- *loops and conditional control structures*
-- error handling
+- *error handling*

+Yes!

+**R7**

 **Develop an outline of the user interaction and experience for the application.**
-Your outline must include:
+*Your outline must include:*
 - *how the user will find out how to interact with / use each feature.*

 The app will up ask you your name and let you enter in all the details you wish to enter.